 THYME.
-Use leaves in soups, gumbos, chowder, salads, omelets, vegetables, meat; has warm, clove-like flavor.
+Use leaves in soups, gumbos, chowder, salads, omelets, vegetables, meat; it has warm, clove-like flavor.

 - Grow: Start from seeds indoors or in place; propagate from cuttings, space 10-12 inches apart; prefers dry soil and full sun.
 Renew every 3 to 4 years.

-- Harvest: Clip off tops when plant is flowering.
+- Harvest: Clip off tops when the plant is flowering.